Which iPad storage size should you get in 2023?

 The days of having to get by on just 32GB (or even 16GB!) of storage on your iPad are gone, thank goodness.
 When you are considering an iPad these days, you're going to know that all modern iPads offer at least 64GB of space and you can max that out as high as 2TB on the iPad Pro.
 With such an increase in storage, worrying about space is becoming a thing of the past.

 Knowing which iPads are best suited to certain tasks is extremely helpful when figuring out your storage needs.
 When is it the right call to shell out for the extra space?
 When should you stick with the base model?
 Don't worry, we're here to help you out with all of that.
 Here's our guide to picking the perfect storage size for your iPad needs.

 iPad storage size: Price per gigabyte

-The iPad's main price differentiator — aside from whether or not you want a cellular antenna — has been its storage tiers, and it's no different for the latest generation of iPads is no different.
+The iPad's main price differentiator — aside from whether or not you want a cellular antenna — has been its storage tiers, and it's no different for the latest generation of iPads.
 Apple could choose to segment on any spec, but storage size is easy for everyone to understand.
-More buys you more storage but there are some differences in the price per-gigabyte equation as outlined below.
+Put simply, more money buys you more storage but there are some differences in the price per-gigabyte equation as outlined below.

 - 64GB - $299 or $4.67 per gigabyte